-A few days later, Netflix emailed me a questionnaire ranging from: partner qualities important to you: “someone understanding who appreciates my child-like enthusiasm and grandmotherly wisdom”, family values: “Mix of ideas, definitely not conservative”, to why I felt ready for marriage: “Mature enough to be with the right partner – more fun than building a community of single buddies!” and so on.
-I keyed in a heartfelt 2,500 words in response to 11 questions and hit ‘send’.
+A few days later, Netflix emailed me a questionnaire ranging from partner qualities important to you (someone understanding who appreciates my child-like enthusiasm and grandmotherly wisdom) and family values (mix of ideas, definitely not conservative) to why I felt ready for marriage (mature enough to be with the right partner—more fun than building a community of single buddies!) and so on.
+I keyed in a heartfelt 2,500 words in response to 11 questions and hit send.

 My partner had to feel like home.

 To move forward, I looked back.
 My mother is of a generation where familial roles were fixed and women weren’t as economically independent.
-There were (and are) huge caste, class, gender inequalities, yet feminism had a history starting the 19th century, and it was here activist Gloria Steinem told me she found her roots in the 1950s, following India’s freedom struggle.
+There were (and are) huge caste, class, gender inequalities, yet feminism had a history starting in the 19th century.
+It was here activist Gloria Steinem told me she found her roots in the 1950s, following India’s freedom struggle.

 The experience of this audition made me realize how far I’d come, how much I’d grown as a person.

 It took a while to heal and learn from the heartbreak.
 The experience of this audition made me realize how far I’d come, how much I’d grown as a person.
 I was becoming the flag-bearer of love whose staff had pierced me deeply.
 By showing up for every date, wiping every tear when it didn’t turn out well, and showing up for the next.
-By showing up, I knew I’m not jaded, and that’s the important part.
+By showing up, I knew I was not jaded, and that’s the important part.
 Recently, one of my mother’s friends suggested a boy who was five years younger.
-When reminded I was 39, the ‘non-Sima’ aunty quipped, “So what, even PC married Nick Jonas!”
-The look my mother and I exchanged, if contrasted with the Netflix show, was truly sitcom worthy.
+When reminded I was 39, the non-Sima aunty quipped, “So what, even P.C. married Nick Jonas!”
+The look my mother and I exchanged, if contrasted with the Netflix show, was truly sitcom-worthy.

 It dawned on me that these traits—compromising, adjusting—be seen as sweet fruits of love, the most powerful force in the world, for everyone, not dictates imposed upon women to keep patriarchy churning.
 Patriarchy is a form of control.
 Control comes from insecurity, fear.
 Fear kills love.
-In all relationships—romantic, familial, professional—folks ‘adjust’ to each other because no one is perfect or fits into each other’s lives exactly.
-So we keep an open mind and ‘accommodate’—not to the point it hurts our self-esteem.
+In all relationships—romantic, familial, professional—folks adjust to each other because no one is perfect or fits into each other’s lives exactly.
+So we keep an open mind and accommodate—not to the point it hurts our self-esteem.
 India’s diversity of religion, culture, faiths, languages, customs remains a backdrop to this ideal.
-Flexibility when seen through the prism of yoga, helps balance the body and quieten the mind.
-‘The reed which bends in the wind is stronger than the oak which breaks in a storm,’ said Confucius.
+Flexibility, when seen through the prism of yoga, helps balance the body and quiet the mind.
+"The reed which bends in the wind is stronger than the oak which breaks in a storm," said Confucius.